-\textbf{Single-model patch recognition:} in the second step of the proposed pipeline we performed image classification using small scan patches, extracted from the original WSI scan.
-The goal of this step was to produce probability maps for a given scan, indicating the likelihood that a tissue at a given spatial position belongs to one of the predefined classes.
-To this end we divided the scan into $224\times224$ patches and independently classified every one of them using a previously trained convolutional neural network.
-Importantly, we conducted this procedure for a number of neural architectures, as well as several magnification factors, to compute a collection of probability maps for each of the model/magnification combinations.
+\textbf{Single-model patch recognition:} in the second step of the proposed pipeline, we performed image classification using small scan patches, extracted from the original WSI scan.
+The goal of this step was to produce probability maps for a given scan, indicating the likelihood that tissue at a given spatial position belongs to one of the predefined classes.
+To this end, we divided the scan into $224\times224$ patches and independently classified every one using a previously trained convolutional neural network.
+Importantly, we conducted this procedure for several neural architectures, as well as several magnification factors, to compute a collection of probability maps for each of the model/magnification combinations.

-It is worth noting that such classification of small WSI patches is equivalent to rough image segmentation, with a number of notable approaches for this problem already existing, such as U-Net networks.
-Nevertheless, in this paper we decided to formulate the problem as a patch classification task due to two reasons: 1) we suspected that data imbalance can pose a significant challenge given the dataset characteristic; mainly the class distribution, and a larger body of methods for dealing with class imbalance within the classification framework already exists, and 2) we decided that prediction granularity with sufficiently small patches, such as $224\times224$, will be sufficient for our purposes.
+It is worth noting that such classification of small WSI patches is equivalent to rough image segmentation, with many notable approaches for this problem already existing, such as U-Net networks.
+Nevertheless, in this paper, we decided to formulate the problem as a patch classification task due to two reasons: 1) we suspected that data imbalance could pose a significant challenge given the dataset characteristic, mainly the class distribution, and a larger body of methods for dealing with class imbalance within the classification framework already exists, and 2) we decided that prediction granularity with sufficiently small patches, such as $224\times224$, will be sufficient for our purposes.